Timeline of the Syrian civil war: ISIL–Ba'athist government conflict intensifies (June–September 2014)

 Starting on 5 June, ISIL seized swathes of territory in Iraq in addition to heavy weapons and equipment from the Iraqi Army, some of which they brought into Syria.
 Ba'athist Government airstrikes targeted ISIL bases in Raqqa and Al-Hasakah in coordination with an Iraqi Army counteroffensive.
 On 14 June, Ba'athist government forces retook the town of Kessab in northern Latakia Governorate, while rebels took over Tall al-Gomo near the town of Nawa in the Daraa Governorate, as well as reentering the Qalamoun area.
+On 29 June, ISIL announced the establishment of a new caliphate.
+Abu Bakr al-Baghdadi was appointed its caliph, and the group formally changed its name to the "Islamic State".

 According to the Syrian Observatory for Human Rights, on 17 July ISIL took control of the Shaar oil field, killing 90 pro-Ba'athist government forces while losing 21 fighters.
 In addition, 270 guards and Ba'athist government-aligned fighters were missing.
 About 30 Ba'athist government persons managed to escape to the nearby Hajjar field.
 On 20 July, the Syrian Army secured the field, although fighting continued in its outskirts.
 On 25 July, the Islamic State took control of the Division 17 base near Raqqa.

 On 7 August, ISIL took the Brigade 93 base in Raqqa using weapons captured from their offensive in Iraq.
 Multiple suicide bombs also went off before the base was stormed.
 On 13 August, ISIL forces took the towns of Akhtarin and Turkmanbareh from rebels in Aleppo.
 ISIL forces also took a handful of nearby villages.
 The other towns seized include Masoudiyeh, Dabiq and Ghouz.

 On 14 August, the Syrian Army as well as Hezbollah militias retook the town of Mleiha in Rif Dimashq Governorate.
 The Supreme Military Council of the FSA denied claims of Mleiha's seizure, rather the rebels have redeployed from recent advances to other defensive lines.
 Mleiha has been held by the Islamic Front.
 Rebels had used the town to fire mortars on Ba'athist government held areas inside Damascus.

 Meanwhile, ISIL forces in Raqqa were launching a siege on Tabqa airbase, the Syrian Ba'athist government's last military base in Raqqa.
 Kuwaires airbase in Aleppo also came under fierce attack by ISIL.
 On 16 August, there were reports that 22 people were killed in the village of Daraa by a car bomb outside a mosque.
 The bomb was thought to be detonated by ISIL.
 Also on 16 August, the Islamic State seized the village of Beden in Aleppo Governorate from rebels.

 On 17 August, SOHR said that in the past two weeks ISIL jihadists had killed over 700 tribal members in oil-rich Deir ez-Zor Governorate.